kidzyland/connectivity/README.md

 # How to use

 Call initialization function in application class.
 It is better to use applicationContext to observe connectivity manager while application is running.
-Although you can use activity context if you want to observe connectivity manager in specific activity.
+Although you can use activity context if you want to observe connectivity state in specific activity.
 ```groovy

 class MyApplication : Application() {